Introduction to Impex

 5. To complete the scanning press “Done” and pull out the USB drives

 If at any point you want to abort the procedure, pull the USB drives.
 It is also worth mentioning that the station does not require you to copy from left to right.
 The process can also be done in the other direction.
 That means you can also transfer files from right to left.
 The files will be analysed and scanned before being copied, no matter in what direction they are copied to.
-This can in certain situations be more intuitive depending on the physical placement of the IMPEX station.
+This can in certain situations be more intuitive depending on the physical placement of the Impex station.

 Format a USB drive

-If the “Allow format only” option has been enabled in the IMPEX Control Center one can also use the IMPEX station for formatting a USB drive.
+If the “Allow format only” option has been enabled in the Impex Control Center one can also use the Impex station for formatting a USB drive.
 If the option is turned on the “Format device” button appears when just one drive is inserted.
 It does not matter in which port the drive is inserted.

 View after inserting a drive in the right side port